• Skip to primary navigation

 Chocolate Peppermint Kiss Cookies

-These peppermint kiss cookies are sure to be a new holiday favorite!
+These chocolate peppermint kiss cookies are sure to be a new holiday favorite!
 With a fudgy chocolate cookie base and adorable striped peppermint kiss candies, these are a MUST this holiday season.

 Chocolate peppermint kiss cookies sitting on a sheet of parchment paper on a dark wooden board.
 A spool of red and white twine sits nearby, as well as more cookies and candy cane kisses.